 Presentations aren’t easy.
 They must look like you’re just chatting, but there’s a lot of thinking and work behind a good speech and some images.
 Think Steve Jobs.
-No one presents like he does, he makes it look so simple.
+No one presents like he did, he made it look so simple.

 When you have a great idea, it’s a little like that too.
 You know how the website should be.
-You want it to do several things, to change others, and stuff that reacts with other objects on the page.
+You want it to do several things, to change others, and to react with other objects on the page.
 But the client, or the boss, or someone else, THEY JUST DON’T GET IT.

 Simulate working software without programming